Blosc/blosc2_openhtj2k/README.md

 By following the next steps you can edit J2K sources and work with the plugin in C-Blosc2.

-## Edit J2K sources in src/ folder
+## Configuring J2K params

-In blosc2_htj2k.cpp you can change the parameters as you want.
+In blosc2_htj2k.cpp you can change the default parameters as you want.
+Moreover, in encoder you can use the j2k_params as C-Blosc2 cparams.codec_params to choose J2K parameters.

 ## Create the wheel